Patrick Mtiliga

-Patrick Jan Mtiliga ([ɛmtsʰiˈlikæ]; born 28 January 1981) is a Danish retired professional footballer and currently the sporting director of B.93.
+Patrick Jan Mtiliga ([ɛmtsʰiˈlikæ]; born 28 January 1981) is a Danish retired professional footballer and currently the Assistant Academy Director of FC Nordsjælland.
 He played as a defender, most frequently used as a left-back.
 He played six games for the Denmark national team.

 Club career

 Patrick Mtiliga was born in Copenhagen to a Tanzanian father.
 He started playing youth football for Copenhagen club Boldklubben 1893 (B 93).
 He initially played as a striker or attacking midfielder.
 He made his senior debut for B 93 in the 1998–99 Danish Superliga season.
 After 13 league games for the club, he moved abroad to join Dutch club Feyenoord Rotterdam in the Eredivisie championship in the summer 1999.

 Dutch years

 He was initially loaned out from Feyenoord to feeder club Excelsior Rotterdam in the lower league Eerste Divisie, for an indefinite period of time.
 He established himself in the Excelsior first team squad during his first year at the club.
 He went on to play 4 1/2 seasons for Excelsior, helping the club win promotion for the Eredivisie in the 2001–02 season, though they were relegated again in the very next season.
 In the 2003–04 season, he secured himself a place in the Excelsior starting line-up, where he played 23 games.
 Halfway through the 2003–04 season, he was finally called into the Feyenoord squad.
 He finished the season playing 11 games in the Eredivisie for the club.
 The following year, his Feyenoord career came to a halt.
 He played 11 league games in his first full season for Feyenoord, as he incurred a serious hip injury in January 2005.
 As he recovered by January 2006, Feyenoord looked to loan him out again, while Mtiliga opted to spend the remainder of the season with the reserve team.

 In August 2006, Mtiliga moved on to Eredivise rivals NAC Breda, signing a one-year contract, with an option for extension.
 After a success-filled period at NAC, he extended his contract by two-and-a-half years in January 2007.
 He played 30 of 34 games, as NAC was the surprise of the year and finished third in the 2007–08 Eredivisie.
 He established himself as one of the best left-backs in the Eredivisie, and was included in team of the week on several occasions.
 When his contract expired in the summer 2009, he was approached by a number of clubs.